Lamare Bogarde: Bristol Rovers (loans)

 On 31 January 2023, Bogarde joined EFL League One club Bristol Rovers on loan for the remainder of the season.
 On 4 February, Bogarde made his English Football League debut as a late substitute in a 2–0 defeat to MK Dons.
 Following an initially difficult start to his time with the club for the team, Bogarde cemented his place in the team in a central midfield position, impressing manager Joey Barton whom had never watched him play prior to his transfer to the club.

 On 18 August 2023, Bogarde returned to Bristol Rovers on a season-long loan deal.
 Having been linked with Championship club Southampton earlier in the transfer window, it was the League One club that were entrusted with continuing his development following a positive loan spell the previous season.
 Having found game time limited, especially since the replacement of Joey Barton as manager with Matt Taylor, there were rumours of Bogarde's loan being terminated in the January transfer window to facilitate a move to a Championship club.
-Lamare was recalled back to Aston Villa on 4 January 2024.
+Lamare was recalled to Aston Villa on 4 January 2024.